Home » 12 to 36 hour Layovers » Newfoundland RV, Car Travel Logistics

 RV Checklist Before You Board

-Before boarding the ferry, these are the things I would want locked in:
+Before boarding the ferry, these are the details I would want locked in:

-Moose are one of the most serious road hazards in Newfoundland, especially when visibility drops.
+Night driving is not ideal, especially in an RV.
+Moose are one of the most serious road hazards in Newfoundland, particularly when visibility drops.

 The safest rule is simple: avoid driving after dark whenever possible.